Subscribe to the Newsletter

-If you’re searching for help with what is often called “sex addiction,” you are likely feeling overwhelmed, ashamed, and deeply distressed.
+If you’re searching for help with what is often called “sex addiction” — a pattern I explore in Understanding Compulsive Sexual Behavior — you are likely feeling overwhelmed, ashamed, and deeply distressed.
 You’ve recognized that a pattern of sexual behavior is causing significant problems in your life, yet you feel powerless to stop it.

-Taking this step to search for a therapist is an act of immense courage, and it’s crucial that you find a professional who will meet you with expertise, understanding, and without judgment.
+Taking this step to search for a therapist is an act of immense courage — and as I outline in What Are the First Steps to Take if I Think I Have a ‘Sex Addiction?’, there are practical steps you can take right now, and it’s crucial that you find a professional who will meet you with expertise, understanding, and without judgment.

-At The Center for Mind & Relationship, we understand that these behaviors are rarely about sex itself.
+In my practice, I understand that these behaviors are rarely about sex itself.
 More often, they are a misguided attempt to cope with underlying pain.
-Our approach moves beyond labels to help you understand the “why” behind your struggle and find a true path to healing.
+My approach moves beyond labels to help you understand the “why” behind your struggle and find a true path to healing.
 This guide will help you know what to look for in a qualified therapist.

 What to Look For in ‘Sex Addiction’ Therapy: A Sex-Positive, Health-Oriented Approach